danielmarley/FactCheckLLM/README.md

 * Can then develop and run inside the jupyter notebook with the same Linux libraries as collab while the notebook connects to a faster, local version of Llama

 #### 3) Run the FastAPI server
-In jupyter notebooks, launch a console and execute `python server.py` to serve the file on port 8080.
-You could alternatively run `uvicorn server:app --reload --port 8080 --host 0.0.0.0` and that will refresh the server on file change.
+In jupyter notebooks, launch a console and execute `playwright install` first.
+Then you can run `python server.py` to serve the file on port 8080.
+You could also run `uvicorn server:app --reload --port 8080 --host 0.0.0.0` and that will refresh the server on any file changes.

 #### 4) Run the web plugin in Chrome
 * Go to the Extensions page by entering chrome://extensions in a new tab.